ravendb/bootcamp/src/Unit-2/lesson5/README.md

-# Unit 2, Lesson 5 - The controversial `LoadDocument`
+# Unit 2, Lesson 5 - The powerful `LoadDocument` server-side function

 Hello and welcome to lesson 5.